jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

 ## Accepting Options

 As your plugins get more and more complex, it's a good idea to make your plugin customizable by accepting options.
-The easiest way do this, especially if there are lots of options, is with an object literal.
+The easiest way to do this, especially if there are lots of options, is with an object literal.
 Let's change our greenify plugin to accept some options.

 ```
 (function ( $ ) {